The Great Mecca Feast: Legacy and analysis

 The view of the Kaaba in the film; Krugers maintained his distance from several of the subjects.

-The Great Mecca Feast has been identified as the first documentary film about the hajj pilgrimage; previously, photographs had been taken by the Egyptian engineer Mohammad Sadiq Bay and by Snouck Hurgronje.
-It is the only one of Krugers' films not to be considered lost; (Note: According to Krugers' son Jan, the family left the Dutch East Indies in 1935, during the Great Depression.
-Krugers had hoped to sell his film equipment in Hong Kong, but this was unrealized, and his films were lost in the city (Woodrich 2017).)
-Krugers kept copies in Amsterdam, intending to use them as gifts, and these were donated to the EYE Film Institute Netherlands in 1964.
-The original nitrate reels are also held at the Netherlands Institute for Sound and Vision in Hilversum.
+The Great Mecca Feast has been identified as the first documentary film about the Hajj pilgrimage; previously, photographs had been taken by the Egyptian engineer Mohammad Sadiq Bay and by Snouck Hurgronje.
+It is the only one of Krugers's films not to be considered lost; (Note: According to Krugers's son Jan, the family left the Dutch East Indies in 1935, during the Great Depression.
+Krugers had hoped to sell his film equipment in Hong Kong, but this was unrealized, and his films were lost in the city (Woodrich 2018).)
+Krugers kept copies in Amsterdam, intending to use them as gifts, and these were donated to the EYE Film Institute Netherlands.
+Original nitrate reels are held at the Netherlands Institute for Sound and Vision in Hilversum.

-Screenings of the film were sparse, but continued into the 1930s.
-In 1933, it was announced that the film would be shown to academic audiences in the United Kingdom, again with an introduction by Snouck Hurgronje.
-On 26 December 1938, a screening at the Cinema Palace in Groningen was introduced by P.H. van der Hoog.
-Academic mentions of the film have likewise been scarce, though The Great Mecca Feast began to gain recognition in 2015, when Krugers' son Jan was invited to discuss the film at Leiden University.
+Although The Great Mecca Feast soon faded into obscurity, sparse screenings continued into the 1930s.
+In 1933, it was announced that the film would be shown to academic audiences in the United Kingdom with an introduction by Snouck Hurgronje.
+On 26 December 1938, a screening at the Cinema Palace in Groningen was introduced by the Dutch doctor and traveller Pieter van der Hoog.
+Afterwards, no screenings are recorded.
+Academic mentions of the film are scarce, though The Great Mecca Feast began to gain recognition in 2015, when Krugers's son Jan was invited to discuss the film at Leiden University.

-Reichling argues that, just as the governments in Krugers' time were positioning themselves as the "vigilant yet considerate guardians of the hajj", Krugers' moving images bear a "colonial gaze" that drew from established networks of colonial actors and institutions.
-She notes several inaccuracies in the film's depiction of hajj rituals, in particular the omission of important components: standing in prayer (wuquf) on the Day of Arafah, the communal Eid prayer, and the hair removal ritual, as well as the paucity of festive activities.
+Reichling argues that, just as the governments in Krugers's time were positioning themselves as the "vigilant yet considerate guardians of the Hajj", Krugers's moving images bear a "colonial gaze" that drew from established networks of colonial actors and institutions.
+She notes several inaccuracies in the film's depiction of Hajj rituals, in particular the omission of important components: standing in prayer (wuquf) on the Day of Arafah, the communal Eid prayer, and the hair removal ritual, as well as the paucity of festive activities.

-Ray argues that the film provides valuable insights into the experiences of hajj pilgrims, including meeting Muslims from around the world.
-The film also shows elements of the pilgrimage that had been phased out, such as the slaughtering of animals in front of pilgrims.
-Krugers' approach, he writes, "lends the film an intimate texture at times", allowing viewers insight into the pilgrimage.
-He notes, however, that the film has its limitations; Krugers maintained his distance from some of his subjects, and failed to represent the experiences of women on the pilgrimage.
+According to Ray, the film provides valuable insights into the experiences of Hajj pilgrims, including meeting Muslims from around the world.
+The film also shows elements of the pilgrimage that have since been phased out, such as the slaughtering of animals in front of pilgrims.
+Krugers's approach, he writes, "lends the film an intimate texture at times", allowing viewers insight into the pilgrimage.
+He notes that the film has limitations; Krugers maintained his distance from some of his subjects and failed to represent the experiences of women on the pilgrimage.